serrafabio/EPruefung/README.txt

 # EPruefung
-Software developed to help the devices verification inside the labor ETA-FABRIK-TU Darmstadt.
-All rights belongs to the PTW-Institut from Technische Universität Darmstadt.
-The Software distribution is prohibit without the concern of the Insitute.
+Software developed to help the HiWi Auxiliar students to execute the verification of electronic devices of the Institute PTW of Technische Universität Darmstadt.
+This Software is able to help the supervisors with their issues also.

+All rights belong to PTW Institute - Technische Universität Darmstadt

 This File contends the instruction to install all the packages required to use the Software EPrüfung.